4Securitas/checkmaster/README.md

 ## Contribute

-Feel free to open new issues and pull requests.
+Open to contribution, please feel free to open new issues and pull requests.

 ## For Developers

 As you can see each checkmaster rule in the example configuration json file, has a python package and a function named something like `checkmaster.sockets.ingoing_port` where `checkmaster.sockets` is the python package and the function is `ingoing_port`.

- This means that you can load and use your own `package.function` in checkmaster without changing any checkmaster code!
+This means that you can use your custom `package.function` and load into checkmaster without performing any changes on the checkmaster code!

-#### Compiling it for Windows
+#### Compiling checkmaster for windows

 ````